Natalie Butler’s Long Journey to Professional Basketball

 Coach Milleson reflected on her expectations for Butler this season saying, “We knew that she was going to be able to put numbers up for us but we had absolutely no idea the huge major numbers that she would be able to put up.”

 These feats led to Butler being named the Atlantic 10 Player of the Year as well as an Associated Press All American Honorable Mention, something she reflected on, saying, “I at first didn’t think it was real life.”
 She went back to look at the names on the list and saw that she was one of a handful of people that didn’t play in the NCAA Tournament.
 She continued on to say “All of the players are phenomenal athletes, and some of them my former teammates.
 So it’s pretty crazy to see how things come full circle, and just really blessed and thankful that the Associated Press was willing to give me recognition.”

-Before the WNBA Draft, she reflected on her career saying, “I’m so glad I stuck with it.
+“I’m so glad I stuck with it.
 I think it was an incredible ride and if things were to stop here I think I would be pretty happy with the way things turned out.”